 This is where you get to define yourself.
 In times like this, you get to observe your reactions to this little diversity test, and you get to figure out who you will be.

 Do you admonish the person?

 Do you silently seethe?

 Do you pick up the litter?

-You may do all of the above, like I did.
-I picked up the lid, and I walked the few feet to the trash can to throw it out.
+You may do all of the above as I did.
+I picked up the lid, and I walked a few feet to the trash can to throw it out.

 Situations such as these are valuable reminders that others’ beliefs are simply their view of reality, and they have a right to share this world with you.
 You may not like their behavior, and yet by observing your reactions to it, you are constantly redesigning yourself, and integrating all of the different You’s back into the whole.

 Are you afraid of doing the wrong thing?
 Angry at yourself for your judgments?
 Consider being kinder to everyone involved, especially yourself.
 You never make mistakes.
 You only create opportunities for expansion with every action you take.

 Your reactions are your choice, always.
 So no matter what your decision, it is valid and purposeful for your growth.

 So next time you are challenged to act on behavior you find inappropriate, ask yourself if it’s worth it to take that old, worn-out path.
 Instead, try a new path.
 Shrug it off as their experience, their world, of which you got a short glimpse.
 Your experience and your world can be vastly different.
 The world is large enough for all of humanity to coexist; when we take that approach, then “trash” will lose all of its meaning.